yujiangthamsc/ducc_firmware/docs/reference/firmware.md

 _Since 0.6.0_

-As well as connecting to an existing access point (AP), such as your router or mobile hotspot, a Photon itself can function as a Wi-Fi access point.
+As well as connecting to an existing W-Fi access point (WAP), such as your router or mobile hotspot, your device can itself function as a Wi-Fi access point, which allows other Wi-Fi enabled devices to connect directly to it.

-This can happen at the same time as using normal Wi-Fi connectivity.
+You'll recall that the `WiFi` interface connects to your router and out to the internet.
+The `AP` interface doesn't connect to the interent.
+Instead, it connects to other devices that have connected to the devices Access Point.

+The device runs the Access Point at the same time as providing outgoing Wi-Fi connectivity.
+You can use the `AP` interface to connect to Wi-Fi clients connected directly to your device, and at the same time use the `WiFi` interface to connect to other clients on your router's local network or on the internet.

-Here's an overview of using the Access Point functionality:
+Some key points of the Access Point provided:

 - The network interface `AP` is used to configure and manage the Photon's access point.

 - The access point is available when the Wi-Fi module is on (`WiFi.on()`).
-The access point works independently from the device's Wi-Fi connection.
+The access point works independently from the device's outgoing Wi-Fi connection.

 - The SSID, security and IP addresses can be set using `AP.setCredentials()` and `AP.setIPAddress()`.
+If not set, they use the device's default SSID and open security.

 - The SoftAP setup interface and the AP interface cannot both be active at the same time.
-When the system enters setup mode, the AP interface is temporarily deactivated.
-It is resumed when setup is complete.
-There are flags to disable SoftAP setup in listening mode.
+When the system enters setup mode, the AP interface is temporarily deactivated, andis resumed when setup is complete.

 - Networking classes `TCPClient`, `TCPServer` and `UDP` can be created on the `AP` interface or the `WiFi` interface.

 ### AP.on()